groupdocs-editor/GroupDocs.Editor-Docs/java/developer-guide/how-to-edit-csv-file.md

 productName: GroupDocs.Editor for Java
 hideChildren: False
 toc: True
+structuredData:
+    showOrganization: True
+    application:
+        name: How to edit CSV and all other DSV files in the GroupDocs.Editor
+        description: How to edit documents in CSV and all other DSV formats using the GroupDocs.Editor in Java language
+        productCode: editor
+        productPlatform: java
+    showVideo: True
+    howTo:
+        name: How to edit content of the documents in CSV and all other DSV formats in the GroupDocs.Editor in Java
+        description: Learn how to edit content of the documents in DSV (Delimiter-Separated Values) formats, including CSV, TSV and all others using the GroupDocs.Editor in Java step by step
+        steps:
+        - name: Load desired Delimiter-Separated Values (DSV) file to the Editor class
+          text: Create an instance of the Editor class using the most suitable constructor overload, by passing the desired  text file into it.
+LoadOptions are not needed.
+        - name: Prepare a DelimitedTextEditOptions class
+          text: Create an instance of the DelimitedTextEditOptions class and adjust its properties to meet your needs if necessary.
+While creating the DelimitedTextEditOptions instance, you should specify a separator (delimiter) string (may be a single character), which is used in the loaded DSV.
+For example, for the CSV it will be a comma character (","), for TSV — a tab character, and so on.
+        - name: Call Editor.edit and send the obtained EditableDocument to the WYSIWYG-editor
+          text: Invoke a Editor.edit method with specifying a previously prepared DelimitedTextEditOptions and obtain an instance of the EditableDocument class, which is ready for editing.
+Then generate HTML-markup and extract resources from this instance using corresponding instance methods, and pass all these data to the HTML-based WYSIWYG-editor.
+        - name: Edit the document in WYSIWYG-editor and send the edited content back to the server-side
+          text: Make all necessary edits in the content of the DSV spreadsheet in the HTML-based WYSIWYG-editor, which is running on a client-side (in a web-browser) and then submit the edited content and resources back to the server-side, where the GroupDocs.Editor is running.
+        - name: Create an instance of EditableDocument
+          text: Create an instance of the EditableDocument by passing the edited DSV content into the most suitable static methods of the class
+        - name: Prepare a DelimitedTextSaveOptions class
+          text: Create an instance of the DelimitedTextSaveOptions class and adjust its properties to meet your needs if necessary.
+While creating the DelimitedTextSaveOptions instance, you must choose the desired separator (delimiter) string.
+It may not be the same as it was specified in the DelimitedTextEditOptions before, select any desired string separator that you need.
+        - name: Save edited DSV spreadhseet with Editor.save method
+          text: Pass an instance of EditableDocument with content of the edited DSV spreadsheet, instance of the DelimitedTextSaveOptions, and a destination byte stream or file path to the Editor.save method for saving the DSV file.
 ---
 > This demonstration shows and explains all necessary moments and options regarding processing DSV spreadsheets (Delimiter-separated values)